 The Outer Banks are a series of barrier islands in North Carolina that have recently risen to stardom thanks to the Netflix original series, Outer Banks.
 Despite what you might have heard, the Outer Banks is more than just a mysterious compass, teenage angst, and John B.

 The islands are a natural wonderland that truly embodies the saying, "There's something for everyone."
 They're 200 miles long and are rarely more than a mile wide.
-Although usually low lying, there are some naturally formed sand dunes in the Outer Banks that rise to more than 100 feet.
+Although usually low lying, some naturally formed sand dunes in the Outer Banks rise to more than 100 feet.

-If you are looking to make the most of a week-long trip to the Outer Banks, this Outer Banks itinerary will help you experience the best of what they have to offer!
+If you are looking to make the most of a week-long trip to the Outer Banks, this 1 week in Outer Banks itinerary will help you experience the best of what they have to offer!